lioliveiraz/VUE__gradDashboard/README.md

 There is another table that represents the user; you can find this data in user.json

-> The properties of courses are:
+> The properties of users are:
 <ul>
 <li>id:Number</li>
 <li>empId:Number</li>